 To be honest, our premise was simple.
 Christmas movies are full of warmth.
-Sales is demanding and relentless.
+Sales are demanding and relentless.
 Could we get this warmth to rub off on salespeople, so they can find more joy in their job?

 So we picked five Christmas movies and got to work.
-Eventually we didn’t have to work too hard because, well, Christmas movies have something for everyone.
+Eventually, we didn’t have to work too hard because, well, Christmas movies have something for everyone.
 They’re Christmas movies, after all.

 Here we go.

 We start with a Christmas classic.
 An eight-year-old boy is left behind at home by his family when they set off on their Christmas vacation.
 Two robbers decide to target the house, and a series of hilarious antics follow.
 In the unlikely event that you haven’t watched this one, now’s a good time to start.

 I mean, like right now.
 I’ll wait.
 It’s worth it.

 Back?
 Awesome!
 But what does Home Alone have for sales folks?
 One simple lesson.